 - Advertising professional

 - Production worker

 - Graphic designer in a variety of industries

 High School Courses for Those Interested in a BFA Design Degree

 If you are interested in graphic design, you should take as many art courses in your high school curriculum as you can.

 You can find additional information about the Bachelor of Arts with an Emphasis in Graphic Design degree, including the courses you will take when you're a graphic design major at Eastern.

-At ENMU, our mission is to combine a traditional learning environment with 21st century technology to provide a rich educational experience with excellent teaching and active learning.
-ENMU emphasizes liberal learning, freedom of inquiry, cultural diversity and whole student life.
+ENMU combines an engaging learning environment with current technology to provide a rich educational experience.
+We focus on preparing students for careers and advanced study; promoting citizenship and leadership skills and values; supporting excellence in teaching and research; and empowering students to respond to a rapidly changing world.
 With affordable tuition, evening classes as well as select online courses, we offer an education that fits your lifestyle and puts your career goals within reach.
 We invite you to learn more about Eastern New Mexico University's BFA design degree.